-All these source are available to athletes and can be used, but some are more controllable, more enduring and lead to stronger and more resilient self confidence.
+All these sources are available to athletes and can be used, but some are more controllable, more enduring and lead to stronger and more resilient self-confidence.
 Higher levels of confidence are related to focusing on sources or strategies that athletes personally control, such as mastery of physical skills and preparation.
 Confidence is more stable and resilient when athletes directly control the sources upon which their confidence is built.
-All sources of confidence are useful at times for athletes but focusing on mastery and improvement, achieving personal performance goals, exhaustive training and preparation, and personal self-regulation serve as the best sources for strong strong and stable confidence.
+All sources of confidence are useful at times for athletes but focusing on mastery and improvement, achieving personal performance goals, exhaustive training and preparation, and personal self-regulation serve as the best sources for strong and stable confidence.

 *Coaching the Inner Edge, 2004.
 Vealy

 Ultimately, you become what you say to yourself most often, so make sure your own self-talk is very positive and optimistic.
 Be realistic and expect things to go well: “I may be playing a good player, but he’ll really know he’s been in a match today!”